-Department Chair, Chairman and Associate Professor of Foreign Languages and Literature
+Department Chair, Chairman of FLL and Associate Professor of Spanish and Comparative Literature

 Dr. Riobó's research interest includes nineteenth and twentieth-century Cuban and Argentine literature.
 He has done field research in Havana at the Cuban National Library, as well as in France, Spain, and Portugal.
 He has published articles and reviews in major journals on Manuel Puig, Severo Sarduy, Sigüenza y Góngora, nineteenth-century Argentine literature, Ezra Pound, and Italian and Spanish Medieval Literature.
 His article, "Raiding the Anales of the Empire: Sarduy's Subversions of the Latin American Boom," is forthcoming in Hispanic Review.
 Currently, he is working on a book manuscript on captives in Argentine literature and culture.
 He has taught at Yale University, SUNY Binghamton, and Columbia University.